StarPlatinum6/StarPlatinum6/README.md

 </br>

 - 🌍  I'm based in Buenos Aires, Argentina
-- 🖥️  See my portfolio at [Under Construction](http://nbrusco.dev)
 - ✉️  You can contact me at [nbruscodev@proton.me](mailto:nbruscodev@proton.me)
-- 🧠  I'm learning Next.JS 13 & Three.JS.
+- 🧠  I'm learning Three.JS.
 - 🤝  I'm open to collaborating on challenging projects.
 - ⚡  I've been in love with computers since I was just 2, thanks to my father.
 Back in the time, I used DOS and Norton Commander, playing games like Apache and Stunt.
 Since then, he taught me how to assemble PCs, I even got my first gig when I was 8!
 I still enjoy working on this from time to time.